CakeML/cakeml/how-to.md

 - constructors in CakeML must begin with an uppercase letter
 - constructors must be fully applied
 - alpha-numeric variable and function names begin with a lowercase letter
-- CakeML lacks SMLs records, functors, open and (at present) signatures
+- CakeML lacks SML's records, functors, open and (at present) signatures

 ### Semantic differences